-What is Medicare Health Insurance?
+What is Medicare?

 Medicare is health insurance for U.S. citizens and legal residents ages 65 and older.
 Benefits are also available to people with with kidney failure (End-Stage Renal Disease), Lou Gehrig’s Disease, and certain disabilities.

-When Medicare was first conceived it had two parts, A and B. This is commonly called Original Medicare.
-Part A is hospital insurance (inpatient health care).
+When Medicare was first conceived it had just two parts, A and B. This is commonly called Original Medicare.
+Part A is hospital insurance (inpatient care).
 Medicare Part B is medical insurance for your outpatient health care.

 Why Most People with Medicare Need More Coverage

 Most people grossly over estimate the coverage Medicare provides versus what they must pay out of pocket.
-This leaves millions of seniors unprepared in their retirement years.
+This misunderstanding leaves millions of seniors unprepared in their retirement years.

-It’s true that Medicare does pay for approximately eighty percent of the health care services covered.
-The problem is, they don’t cover all necessary medical expenses, including prescriptions, dental, vision and hearing.
+It’s true that Medicare does pay for approximately 80 percent of the health services covered.
+The problem is that Medicare does not cover all necessary medical expenses, including prescriptions, routine dental, vision and hearing.
 For all of these health services, and more, you must pay out of pocket or purchase additional insurance.
 This is what causes the disconnect between the 51 percent (of the total) and the 80 percent (of what Medicare covers).

-The hard truth is that Original Medicare puts millions of seniors at risk of loosing everything.
+The hard truth is that Original Medicare puts millions of people at risk of loosing everything.
 Without additional insurance coverage to pay for the health care expenses that Medicare does not cover, an accident or critical illness is enough to bankrupt most people.
 Hospital, doctor and other medical expenses add up at a staggering rate, and there’s no escaping it without proper insurance.

 Interestingly, the Affordable Care Act law (aka, “Obamacare”) reformed the private health insurance industry and Medicaid, but not Medicare.
 So, while poor people and people with private health insurance are protected from excessive medical bills, people with Original Medicare are not.